 I John 4:20 If a man says, "I love God," and hates his brother, he is a liar, for he that loves not his brother whom he has seen, how can he love God whom he has not seen.?

 Isaiah 58:1 "Cry aloud, spare not; lift up your voice like a trumpet; tell My people their transgression, and the house of Jacob their sins."

-He is saying, "Cry loudly and spare not, because the people need to be awakened from their condition and see their guilt."
+He is saying, "Cry loudly and spare not, because the people are stupid and need to be awakened from their condition and see their guilt."